Microfilariae in Humans (Online CE Course)

 Level of Instruction: Intermediate

-Author: Dr. Julie Ann West is certified by the American Society for Clinical Pathology (ASCP) as a Medical Laboratory Scientist (MLS) and as a Specialist in Microbiology (SM).
-In addition, Dr. West has earned a PhD in Public Health - Epidemiology Specialization (emphasis on infectious disease) - and is Certified in Public Health (CPH) by the National Board of Public Health Examiners.
+Author Information: Dr. Julie Ann West is certified by the American Society for Clinical Pathology (ASCP) as a Medical Laboratory Scientist (MLS) and as a Specialist in Microbiology (SM).
+In addition, Dr. West has earned a PhD in Public Health with an epidemiology specialization (emphasis on infectious diseases) and is Certified in Public Health (CPH) by the National Board of Public Health Examiners.
 Dr. West is experienced as a Technical Specialist, Safety Officer, Educator, and Lead in the Veterans Administration Healthcare System, and has prior experience as an Administrative Laboratory Director.

-Reviewer: Christine Mayambala, PhD, is certified by the American Society for Clinical Pathology (ASCP) as a Medical Laboratory Scientist (MLS).
-She has earned a PhD in Public Health - Epidemiology Specialization.
+Christine Mayambala, PhD, is certified by the American Society for Clinical Pathology (ASCP) as a Medical Laboratory Scientist (MLS).
+She has earned a PhD in Public Health with a specialization in Epidemiology.
 Dr. Mayambala is experienced as a Generalist and Molecular Technologist.
-At present, Dr. Mayambala teaches pre-nursing and medical laboratory technology at a community college in Metro Atlanta.
+Dr. Mayambala taught pre-nursing and medical laboratory technology at a community college in Metro Atlanta.

 How to Subscribe